marcojakob/code.makery.ch/collections/blog/14-10-29-javafx-vs-html5.md

 #### HTML5

 HTML5 is here to stay.
-But for an business application of significant size you will need to rely on third-party frameworks, tools and maybe even languages.
+But for a business application of significant size you will need to rely on third-party frameworks, tools and maybe even languages.
 Just a quick, more-or-less random selection of choices you will likely encounter:

 <table class="table">
   <tr>